 From the very launch, you should monitor main marketplace metrics and update your marketing strategy accordingly.
 Besides these indexes explore your customers’ behaviour at every step of your sales funnel to make your eCommerce marketplace more converting.

 Ready to start searching for an eCommerce software for your online marketplace or hire eCommerce developers?
 You need a technical specification.
 So, open your notebook and make a list of requirements for your site arrangement.

-Though each marketplace is unique, there are standard features.
+Though each multi vendor marketplace is unique, there are standard features.
 Let’s review them to help you start your list.

 Each vendor needs a separate seller account where they will add their products, create special offers, add shipping methods, manage shipping cost, get sales reports, request payouts, get notifications on the low stock, new orders or new customer messages, etc. Remember, they’re not techies, so the interface should be very user-friendly.

 Inventory management should be easy for your sellers.
-Based on the product types you’re going to list on your market, think what functionality you’ll need in your eCommerce platform.
+Based on the product types you’re going to list on your market, think what functionality you’ll need in your multi vendor eCommerce system.

 For example, if you sell clothes, you need the ability to set product options and attributes, like size, color.
 If you sell rentals, there should be a calendar where a customer will pick dates.
 If you sell software, you need an easy digital downloads tool which allows adding a file for each product and have it automatically sent to the user who placed the order.

 Will your products have the same prices for all or depending on customers memberships?
 Or your site may work as a catalog and customers should contact you or fill in a questionnaire to request a quote.

 Modern multi vendor eCommerce platforms provide an opportunity to add and edit products in bulk which will save the time of your vendors and help them keep their inventory current.